 In this computer age of ours we often watch videos with low volume, sometimes even on mute.
 Yet there are videos which one cannot really understand this way.
 One just has to turn up the volume.

-PUMP UP THE VOLUME! is an online project consisting of short films and video art by contemporary artists where music and sound play the key role.
+Pump the volume! is an online project consisting of short films and video art by contemporary artists where music and sound play the key role.

 In this programme we will meet composers, musicians and artists.